-Marc Herman Lynch is a first-generation immigrant of French and Chinese descent.
-He live in Calgary, Alberta where he is a PhD candidate at the University of Calgary.
+Marc Herman Lynch is a first-generation immigrant of paternal French and maternal Chinese descent.
+He lives in Calgary, Alberta where he is a PhD candidate at the University of Calgary.
 He is the president of Filling Station magazine.
 Lynch completed his MA degree at the University of Calgary in 2013.
 He describes his thesis “I Am Atlas” as a metafictional novel that investigates disembodiment and body politics.

 Arborescent: A Novel